 Research work

+My field is in natural language processing and machine learning.
 I’m broadly interested in data-centric approaches to building language technologies at scale.
 I believe that a careful and systematic understanding of data— from its collection to its downstream influence on training— is crucial to build general-purpose language models.
-More specifically, I’m interested to work on the following topics:

 -